zmeydubinych/dashboard_for_stocks/README.md

-# This is my python's pet projects
+# This is my python pet projects